Research Data Storage (RDS)

 Institutionally provided quotas (free of charge to investigators/divisions [1])

-- 100GB shared partition per division (the "G: drive").
-This replaces the current G: drive on the Celerra system, and it is meant to store ALL data related to divisional business and administration.
-The use of the remainder of the quota is left at the discretion of the division and can be increased for an annual charge (see below).
+• 100GB per division shared drive (the "G: drive").
+The use of the remainder of the quota is left at the discretion of the division and can be increased for an annual charge through the BeMyIT Store .

 Project directories for collaborations

-- Investigators who wish to allocate data storage for their research projects will be able to send a request and get a project drive assigned to them within a few days.
+• Investigators who wish to allocate data storage for their research projects can send a request through the BeMyIT Store site and get a project drive assigned to them within a few days.

-- Investigators will be able to control who can access data on their project drives.
-Permissions can be given to any collaborator within institution (not limited to the investigator's division).
+• Investigators are in control of who can access data on their project drives.
+Permissions can be given to any collaborator within the institution (not limited to the investigator's division).

 Current charge back structure [1]

 These charges do not cover the true costs of this storage to the institution but are rather a management instrument that should entice divisions and investigators to use data storage responsibly.
-We want to encourage investigators to periodically clean up their data and at the same time minimize unnecessary duplication.
+We want to encourage investigators to periodically clean up their data and minimize unnecessary duplication.
+Please do not hesitate to contact us should you have specialized needs.

 Support